How to Get Over Jealousy in a Relationship: 15 Ways

 How to get over jealousy in a marriage is about understanding when you feel your relationship is under threat.
 That’s when our defensive emotions are triggered, and you might feel a surge of jealousy.

 One way to manage fear and anxiety is to meet them head-on.
 Don’t try to suppress them, as that makes them stronger.
-Instead, you get to know them by experiencing them and talking about them.
+Instead, you get to know them by experiencing and talking about them.

 3. Practice meditation